 Boardman, A. Greenberg, D. Vining, A. Weimer, A. (2018).
 Cost Benefit Analysis: Concept and Practice (5th Edition).
-Cambridge.
+Cambridge University Press.
+A copy of the textbook is placed on reserve in the Dana Porter library

 Student Evaluation

 Final course grades will be assigned on the basis of performance on the individual assessments shown in the table below.